keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 1. Open a browser and navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`

-## Step 3.
-Create carts v2 with slowdown
+## Create carts v2 with slowdown
-In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artifact versions.
+Next, you will change the version number of the carts service to see the effect of traffic routing between two different artifact versions.

 1. In the directory of your `carts` repository:
     * open the file `version` and change `0.6.0` to `0.6.1`.